Deric Barry's Books of adventure - travel

-To read a book is to open a door into another world: a place to step in to, to absorb and assimilate the newness of this strange place and to soak up the ambience of new experiences, new sights and sounds that are waiting for one within.
+To read a book is to open a door into another world: you may absorb and assimilate the newness of this strange place and soak up the ambience of the new experiences, the new sights and sounds that are awaiting you within.
 Entry into this new world is just a step away.
 All one has to do is to open the first page, concentrate on the written words and forget all that is around one outside the story unfolding in one's mind.
 Transportation is immediate, time becomes irrelevant, the experiences one is now subject to are a mile away from the hum drum life that most of us lead.
 The book is a fountain of feelings, good and bad: one experiences adventure, love, humour, sadness, joy, hate, fear, pain and sorrow, and more besides.
 And when one is forced by outside influences to close the book, one is left with a feeling of completeness, of gratitude that for a short time one has been in a better place, has experienced something alien to one's normal, run of the mill sameness of daily life, and with a vow that the return will be soon.

 The relaxation of reading a good book has sadly become a thing of the past in most households.
 Children do not need to read books, apart from the ones their teachers insist they read for their examinations.
 So they do it reluctantly, as a chore that must be done.
 They can't wait to slam the book shut and get back to their iPads and mobile phones.
 To read a book for pleasure is something they do not do.
 Their pleasure comes in other forms today.
 The good thing is that the knowledge they need is there before them, just a few clicks on the keypad away.
 The solutions to their problems are almost instant, and can be saved and used later.

 Before the age of instant communication, our problems were solved by looking up volumes, taking notes and transposing them into useful knowledge, a laborious but necessary part of the skill of learning.

 Time moves on and new pastimes are created.
 But I still love to read books.